Centennial Journal

 Undated photograph, Paul Harris Archives

-To kick off #PaulHarris100, the estate of the artist has commissioned fresh scholarship by a trio of essayists exclusive to a new destination platform designed and developed by San Francisco Bay Area-based MacFadden and Thorpe.
+To kick off #PaulHarris100, the estate of the artist has commissioned fresh scholarship by a trio of essayists exclusive to a new destination platform designed and developed by San Francisco Bay Area-based MacFadden & Thorpe.
 Leah Triplett, Curator of Contemporary Art at the Pennsylvania Academy of Art and a specialist in soft sculpture, asserts in a sweeping, lyrical reappraisal of the artist that his “vivaciously colored, highly patterned soft sculpture demonstrates a painterly sensibility and a command for expressing emotion through material and formal juxtapositions,” and that the avante garde works “anticipate installation art of the late 1970s and 1980s in their sense of space and scale.”

 Art historian and art critic Jessica Holmes, and former deputy director of the Calder Foundation, looks at his work in fiber, plaster, concrete, and bronze, the latter of which she argues, that, “in step with other midcentury artists … who took cues from a previous generation of sculptors like Henry Moore and Alberto Giacometti, expanding the possibilities of what was regarded as a classical medium